Skip to main content

 The Law on Regulation and Public Oversight of Accounting and Auditing of 2019, the Law on Audit Activity of 2019, and the Law on Accounting of 2019 contain provisions related to investigation and discipline (I&D) of auditors and expert accountants, the two designations regulated at the state level.
 The laws authorize accredited public organizations (APOs) to establish and implement their I&D systems under the oversight of the Public Oversight Board (POB).
 The new legislation and regulatory framework continue to be established.

 To date, only the Chamber of Auditors and Expert Accountants of Armenia (CAAA) has been recognized as an APO.
 CAAA reports that it has a formal and documented investigation and discipline policy as of Q3 2023 that largely meets the SMO 6 benchmark and new legislative requirements.
 CAAA established a committee on membership and professional ethics which along with other issues is charged with addressing the violations of professional ethics and norms.
 CAAA also has an External Quality Assurance and Disciplinary Committee to address any disciplinary actions resulting from QA inspections.
-CAAA is continuing to implement and refine its new enforcement mechanism – regular reviews of the procedures have not yet been performed.
+Several disciplinary measures were approved after CAAA QA inspection.
+In the years 2023-24, the membership of several audit organizations was suspended owing to this inspection.
+CAAA is continuing to implement and refine its new enforcement mechanism.

 Current Status: Partially Adopted